Integrations

 Client share links

-Once Warren Sync is configured, you can generate read-only project URLs for your clients.
+Once WiFi/VPN Sync is configured, you can generate read-only project URLs for your clients.
 Each link can be password-protected and given an expiry date.

 To create one: open a project → click Share → set optional password and expiry → Generate Link.
 See Client share links for more.